unography/personal-blog/content/blog/training-a-resnet-from-scratch/index.md

 ---
 title: Training a ResNet-like network from scratch
 date: "2019-06-22"
-description: Training a modified ResNet network on the TinyImageNet dataset, from scratch.
+description: Training a modified ResNet network on the TinyImageNet dataset.

 ---